RadoKyselak/Project-Mirador/README.md

 Open Truth.
 Verified Data. - Project Mirador Powered by Stelthar API (built and designed by Rado Kyselak)

 (All code is final from 10/30/2025)

+The Chrome Extension is currently waiting for approval from the Chrome Store.